 Some effects that explicitly allowed increases from d12 to d20 or decreases from d20 to d12 may need to be adjusted in order to have reasonable effects under this new system.

-In general, expect players to find ways to do a bit more damage with these rules.
+In general, expect players to find ways to get a bit more of an advantage throughout with these rules.
 To compensate, consider combining with Hard Difficulty optional rules for expert groups.

 These rules provide a new resource used to dictate PC level up events, replacing the standard of leveling up at a predetermined point based on the adventure path.